unpuzzleapp/MERN-starter/docs/project.md

 ## Project Details
 Since this is a starter template there are no advance feature included

+You will be recieving video on overall experince of project To check manually you can directly login into the project with the provided credentials

 Below is the list of item included and excluded

 ### Features Present